Discover Russia : Fine Arts (Painting / Sculpture / Street Art / Photo)

 Naive art

 Northern Russia has a rich tradition of naive art.
 Many of its self-taught painters have contributed their vision and interpretation of the world without following academic rules.
-Figurative, this painting mostly depicts genre scenes.
-Peasant life is one of the themes most developed by the "naive painters", themselves from this world.
-One of the most renowned artists of this trend is Efim Chestnyakov (1874-1961) and his paintings with round-faced figures dressed in local fashion.
-They provide a touching insight into the popular life in the countryside during the first part of the 20th century.
-Vladimir Zaznobin (1900-1981), a carpenter turned woodcarver, whose anthropomorphic and functional statues (beehives, mills, etc.) are recognizable at a glance.
+Figurative, these paintings most often depict genre scenes.
+Peasant life is one of the themes most developed by the "naïve painters", who themselves came from this world.
+Among the most renowned artists of this trend is Efim Chestnyakov (1874-1961), whose paintings are populated by round-featured characters dressed in local fashion.
+They provide a touching glimpse of popular life in the countryside in the first part of the 20th century.
+There's also Vladimir Zaznobin (1900-1981), a carpenter turned woodcarver, whose anthropomorphic and functional statues (beehives, mills, etc.) are instantly recognizable.

 From art with a social aim to art for art